 - the child/children must be 15 years or younger;

 - the applicant and spouse must meet the requirements of the means test;

-- cannot apply for more than six non biological children;
+- cannot apply for more than six non-biological children;

 Social security in South Africa doesn’t include a contributions-based state pension.
 Those that do not meet the requirements of the means test for the Grants for Older Persons will have to opt for a contributory occupational-based or private retirement fund.
 The insurance industry also offers cover for those that can afford it.

 Full-time employees should have access to their employer’s private pension or provident fund which is jointly contributed by employers and employees.
-Part-time and casual employees often don’t have access to this and self-employed workers are responsible for setting up their own arrangements.
+Part-time and casual employees often don’t have access to this and freelance workers are responsible for setting up their own arrangements.

 More information is available in our guide to pensions in South Africa.

 This is a SASSA grant available to those over 60 that are registered disabled and have fought in the Second World War or the Korean War.
 The means test thresholds and amounts paid are the same as for the Grants for Older Persons.